-Identify contiguous clusters of time points in a time series where a variable exceeds a positive threshold or falls below a negative threshold.
+Identify contiguous clusters of time points in a time series where a variable exceeds a positive threshold, falls below a negative threshold, or both.
 Clusters are defined as consecutive time points satisfying the thresholding condition.

 Usage